 - The incidence of idiopathic pulmonary fibrosis (IPF) doubled over the decade, according to the New England Journal of Medicine.
 Learn more.5

 - The CDC identified a statistically significant cluster of IPF patients diagnosed at a Virginia medical center.
 Learn more.6

-- An estimated 50,000 people die from IPF in the U.S. each year, more deaths than from breast cancer.
-(See source study.)
-This statistic does not include the high percentage of people who are never diagnosed.
+- An estimated 50,000 people die from IPF in the U.S. each year, more deaths than most cancers including breast cancer.
+See source study7 and cancer statistics.8 This statistic does not include the high percentage of people who are never diagnosed.
 See graphic below.
 Experts agree that we don’t know the extent of deaths and that more research is needed.

 Estimated percentage of idiopathic pulmonary fibrosis patients in each severity who remain undiagnosed across the US, Japan, and five major EU markets.